TongHengcheng/Framer/README.md

 Quantitative evaluation using FVD (Fréchet Video Distance) demonstrates superior performance compared to other methods.
 User studies show a strong preference for Framer's output, highlighting its effectiveness in producing realistic and visually appealing results.

-## 💡 Changelog
-- [2024/12/20].
-Thanks to [kijai](https://github.com/kijai) for the ComfyUI Support at [ComfyUI-FramerWrapper](https://github.com/kijai/ComfyUI-FramerWrapper)!
-- [2024/12/19].
-Release the checkpoints.
-- [2024/10/28].
-Huggingface Gradio Demo is now available [here](https://huggingface.co/spaces/wwen1997/Framer)!
-- [2024/10/25].
-Launch the project page and upload the arXiv preprint.

 ## Showcases